hebcal/hebcal/README.md

 <dt>HEBCAL_CITY
 <dd>Hebcal uses this value as the default city for sunset calculations.
 A list of available cities is available with from hebcal with the command: <code>hebcal cities</code>
 <dt>HEBCAL_OPTS
-<dd>The value of this variable is automatically processed as if it were typed at the command line before any other actual command−line−arguments.
+<dd>The value of this variable is automatically processed as if it were typed at the command line before any other actual command-line arguments.
 </dl>

 ## Author